With charming villages, gorgeous landscapes & gourmet dining, this is what you should get up to for an amazing weekend in the Cotswolds!

 Cotswolds weekend itinerary

-Now this is the part where I admit that I’d never been to the Cotswolds before!
+Now this is the part where I admit that I’d never been to the Cotswolds before until recently.

 However, when it came to organising a romantic weekend away for my girlfriend WanderlustChloe’s birthday I just knew she’d love the Cotswolds.
 What I didn’t realise was how much I’d love too!

-I remember Chloe telling me she used to visit the Cotswolds with her family as a kid but hadn’t been in years, so I thought it’d be great to revisit some of those childhood memories and create some new ones, this time with me.
+I remember Chloe telling me she used to visit the Cotswolds with her family as a kid but hadn’t been in years.
+In a rare display of romance, I thought it’d be great to revisit some of those childhood memories and create some new ones, this time with me.

-As it’s just a couples of hours outside of London, we caught the train from Marylebone to Oxford and then picked up a car with Rhino car hire right outside Oxford train station.
+As the Cotswolds is just 2 hours outside of London, we caught the train from Marylebone to Oxford.
+From there we picked up a hire car outside Oxford train station.

-Then it was a straight shoot to Broadway and the Cotswolds, so if you’re living in London it’s super easy to get here and get around too.
-In fact, driving around this part of the country is a dream.
+Then it was a straight drive to Broadway and the Cotswolds, so if you’re living in London it’s super easy to get here.
+Also, driving in the Cotswolds is a dream too.
+It’s just so beautiful here.

-So, if you’re looking for that ultimate weekend in the Cotswolds then this is what you should do while you’re there.
+So, if you’re looking for that ultimate Cotswolds weekend then this is what you should do while you’re there.
+I really hope you find my Cotswolds blog useful!

-The one place I was most excited to see on our weekend in the Cotswolds was Broadway Tower.
+The one place I was most excited to see on my 48 hours in the Cotswolds was Broadway Tower.

-I saw images of this place while looking up things to do in the area and I thought it looked like something straight out of a fairytale.
+I saw images of this place while looking up things to do in the area and I thought it looked straight out of a fairy-tale.

-Broadway Tower is a tiny 20-metre high castle, and even though it’s tiny you can climb to the top (tickets cost £5 for adults, £3 for children) for some of the best views around.
+Broadway Tower is a minuscule 20-metre high castle, and even though it’s tiny you can climb to the top for some of the best views around.

 And if you don’t want to climb to the top, it’s free to walk outside in the grounds and well worth the visit.